Node.js logging part 2 - log down the runtime performance

 Conclusion

-Tracking the function performance in this way is different from the profiling that you can find in v8.
-With these performance data, you will be able to tell which part is slow:
+Tracking the function performance in this way is different from the profiling process that you can find in v8 where profiling is targeting on the hot function (i.e., the function that has been called many times).

 - Was it caused by other services such as database performance issues or networking issues?

-We find these performance data is helpful in troubleshooting the performance issue.
+We find these performance data is helpful in troubleshooting and upgrading.

 Related posts

-- Logging part 1 - down the process ID (pid) and thread ID (threadId).
+- Logging part 1 - log down the process ID and thread ID.

 Author